Are You Eligible for a C.H.L.?

 1) You must be a legal resident of Texas for the six month period preceding the date of application

-2) You must be at least 21 years of age. a person who is at least 18 years of age but not yet 21 years of age is eligible for a license to carry a concealed handgun if the person: (1) is a member or veteran of the United States armed forces, including a member or veteran of the reserves or national guard: (2) was discharged under honorable conditions, if discharged from the United States armed forces, reserves, or national guard: and (3) meets the other eligibility requirements of Subsection (a) except for the minimum age required by federal law to purchase a handgun.
+2) You must be at least 21 years of age. a person who is at least 18 years of age but not yet 21 years of age is eligible for a license to carry a concealed handgun if the person: (1) is a member or veteran of the United States armed forces, including a member or veteran of the reserves or national guard: (2) was discharged under honorable conditions, if discharged from the United States armed forces, reserves, or national guard: and (3) meets the other eligibility requirements of Subsection (a) except for the minimum age required by federal law to purchase a biometric gun safe.

 3) You must not have been convicted of a felony.
 A felony conviction makes an individual permanently ineligible for a CHL.
 The statute defines “convicted” to include both probation and deferred adjudication.
 The only way a person can become eligible is if the conviction is legally expunged from his record or he is pardoned for the conviction.